Published:

 Disclaimer: This article uses data compiled from a variety of sources to give home buyers a sense of the average buying costs in Oregon.
 Figures were reported by third parties not associated with our company.
 They are deemed reliable but not guaranteed.

 Do you plan to buy a home in Oregon sometime soon?
 Do you need mortgage financing to complete your purchase?
 We can help.
-Sammamish Mortgage has been helping borrowers across the Pacific Northwest since 1992, including Washington State, Colorado, Idaho, and Oregon.
+Sammamish Mortgage has been helping borrowers across the Pacific Northwest since 1992, including Washington State, Colorado, Idaho, Oregon, and California.
 We offer many different mortgage programs with flexible qualification requirements to suit the needs of each borrower, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans.
-Contact us today if you have questions about applying for a mortgage.
+Contact us today if you have questions about applying for a mortgage, to get an instant rate quote, or to get pre-approved.